andrewrossi-ux/persona-form/templates/persona-admin-v3.md

 ## Wish List

-- Show me the ROI story automatically — response times, calls cleared, officer deployments avoided.
+Show me the ROI story automatically — response times, calls cleared, officer deployments avoided.
 I shouldn't have to build this from scratch every quarter.
-- One-click exports that look professional enough to hand to a city council member or a grant reviewer without reformatting.
-- Automated pilot currency tracking and reminders so I'm not chasing people with emails.
-If someone's about to lapse, the system should handle it before I have to.
-- Help me consolidate — I want to stop running my program across DroneSense, Excel, AirData, and Aloft.
-One system.
-One truth.
+One-click exports that look professional enough to hand to a city council member or a grant reviewer without reformatting.
+Automated pilot currency tracking and reminders so I'm not chasing people with emails.
+Help me consolidate — I want to stop running my program across DroneSense, Excel, AirData, and Aloft.